Follow the “Shadow Banking and Destructive Mining: a Guided Tour” route on the map below:

 3. Blackstone, 40 Berkeley Square, London W1, and Carlyle, 57 Berkeley Square, London W1 – both private equity companies.
 Nick Hildyard speaks about these companies’ activities from the middle of Berkeley Square.

 4. Glencore, 50 Berkeley Street, London W1.
-Glencore is a private company involved in mining and commodities trading.
+Glencore was at the time of the tour a private company involved in mining and commodities trading, and owned one third of London-listed mining company Xstrata.
+In 2012 Glencore listed on the London Stock Exchange and in 2013 it merged with Xstrata to form Glencore Xstrata.
 It is the biggest minerals trading company in the world.
-It also owns around one-third of London-listed mining company Xstrata.
-Roger Moody speaks about both companies from the middle of Berkeley Square.
+Roger Moody speaks about both Glencore and Xstrata from the middle of Berkeley Square.
 Read more about Glencore at http://www.minesandcommunities.org/list.php?r=333 and about Xstrata at http://www.minesandcommunities.org/list.php?r=851.

 5. Number 1 Curzon Street has hosted a number of ‘shadow banking’ companies, including AIG, GLG and London’s first hedge fund billionaire, Louis Bacon.
 Nick Hildyard explains from the relative quiet of nearby St James’s Square, SW1.